Davej66/dfg/README.md

 The client is launching a fitness gym and wanted to showcase the facilitives and classes avialable.
 To attract members from the local community and have their curiosity nudged.

+usin

 ## UX

+As a new business and all members will be new and likely to be from the local area.
+A website with the following features to atract them.

+1. A website with appealing visual content.
+2. An accessible website on a desktop, tablet and mobile.
+3. Displaying the classes and equipment avaialble at the gym.
+4. Clear and eailsy found contact details.
+5. Contact form availabe to conact the gym for additional information.

+## Site Owners Goals

+* Promote a fitness gym in the local area.
+* Create interest and new membership.
+* Stand out from the competition

 ## Wireframes
 ## Features